The 1886 Roanoke River Lighthouse in Edenton (History and How to Visit!)

 Unlike some other North Carolina lighthouses, the Roanoke River Lighthouse does not have many steps to climb.
 The interior of the lighthouse has been outfitted to look the same as it did when it was still in use.

-It’s easy to sit down and imagine what a day in the life would be like at this lighthouse.
+It’s easy to sit down and imagine what a day living at this lighthouse would be like.

 We also recommend visiting the Penelope Barker House to learn more about the Edenton Tea Party.
 This is also where you can buy tickets for the trolley.